AI Infrastructure

 #!/bin/bash

-# Flush existing rules for the OpenClaw chain
+# Create or flush the OpenClaw egress chain

 iptables -A OPENCLAW_EGRESS -p udp --dport 53 -j ACCEPT